NietoDeveloper/DroneDT/admin/README.md

 # Admin Panel
-The admin panel of the  E-commerce.
+The admin panel of the Drone D.T.
+E-commerce.
 <br />

 ## How to Run Frontend Locally